St. Louis County, Missouri

 Photo by Louis Sohn - FEMA

-As of 2013, the organization had preserved roughly 9,000 acres of floodplain.
+As of 2013, roughly 9,000 acres had been preserved in St. Louis County as state and local parks.
 FEMA estimates that the buyouts and conservation of land prevent an average of $7.7 million in flood damage annually, while the project also provides parks and recreational areas that benefit residents throughout the county.
+The Greenway flooded in an April 2017 flood event when the region received record-breaking rainfall.

-In 2007, the town of Valley Park built a $49 million, 3.2-mile 100-year levee to help reduce the flood risk to its 7,000 residents from floods.
-The project, which was paid for jointly by the US Army Corps of Engineers and the community, significantly reduced the cost of flood insurance within the leveed area in Valley Park, improved home values, and prevented flooding during events in 2008 and 2016.
-The levee protected Valley Park's residents, but some argued that it worsened flooding issues in communities downstream.
+In 2007, the town of Valley Park built a $49 million, 3.2-mile 1-percent-annual-chance levee to help reduce the flood risk to its 7,000 residents from floods.
+The project, which was paid for jointly by the US Army Corps of Engineers and the community, significantly reduced the cost of flood insurance within the leveed area in Valley Park, improved home values, and prevented flooding during events in 2008, 2016, and 2017.
+The levee provided flood hazard reduction to Valley Park's residents, but some argued that it worsened flooding issues in communities downstream.

 Benefits of mitigation

 Lack of developmental regulation in the floodplain has had significant consequences for one community

 One issue is unregulated development in the floodplain, says David Wilson, senior manager of environment and community planning at East-West Gateway Council of Governments, the metropolitan planning organization for the St. Louis region.
 He notes that in 2010, two buildings were constructed at a narrow point in the river, creating a dam that pushed water back into the town of Fenton.
 According to Wilson, there were no regulatory barriers to construction of the buildings in that location, despite the risks.